 It is obvious that Zeiss tried to keep the Batis lineup as uniform as possible.
 This has the penalty that Zeiss isn’t able to introduce comfort achievements like the AF/MF switch, aperture ring or lens button.
 The experience is a bit underwhelming if you use this lens after a GM prime lens.

-Manual focusing is comparable with the Zeiss Batis lenses which feels okay, at least with the 3rd generation Sony cameras.
+Manual focusing is the same as with the rest of the Zeiss Batis family which feels okay, at least with the 3rd generation Sony cameras.

 This lens doesn’t have a linear transmission/coupling of the focusing ring.
 This makes manual focusing less direct and enjoyable than the recent Sony lenses.